mmoallemi99/moso-vue/README.md

 These items are the social icons in said small box.

 ##### moso-progressbar
-These are the "switch" progressbars you see in the Skills-section on the profile page.
-These are not draggable, sorry.
-A demo can be found on [my CodePen](https://codepen.io/moso/pen/evQxRE).
+These are the progressbars you see in the Skills-section on the profile page.

 ##### moso-project
 This is the projects you see on the projects page.
 This is also where I use [vue-masonry](https://github.com/shershen08/vue-masonry).

 ##### moso-sidenav
 This is the sidenav.
 Yeah...
 This also includes the sidenav-backdrop - the dark, clickable area that covers the page when the sidebar is active on small devices.
+There are some left-over attempts on getting drag to work in a mobile browser.
+Don't think about it.

 ##### moso-timeline
 This is the timeline you see on the Resume page.
-A working demo can be found on [my CodePen](https://codepen.io/moso/pen/MpPRgg) with slightly different styling.
+A working demo can be found on [my CodePen](https://codepen.io/moso/pen/MpPRgg) with Material Design styling.

 ##### moso-timeline-item
 Wrapper for the items inside `moso-timeline`.